 The Different Types of Watch Bezel Explained by Extropian

-Whether functional or purely decorative, the bezel is an essential part of any watch.
+Whether functional or purely decorative, the bezel is an essential part of any timepiece.
 Not only is it a key design element, it’s also what allows many tool watches to carry out their specific functions.
 We’re going to have a look at the most common types and let you know exactly what they do!

 What is the Bezel on a watch?